 Issued Under This Number."

-DOs should not send voided checks to PFC.
-They should dispose of voided checks per paragraph 6040.20.
+DOs should not send voided checks to NPIRC.
+They should dispose of voided checks per section Disposition of Voided Checks.

 "Not Negotiable - For Deposit Only.

 Credit of Agency Location Code ______."

 A DO may deposit these checks at a Financial Institution (FI), with which they have an agreement to do so.
 The FI will in turn use the Over the Counter Network (OTCnet) to credit the proceeds of the check to the appropriation from which it was issued, according to check cancellation procedures.
 See TFM Volume 1, Part 4, Chapter 7000.
 A DO may also use OTCnet directly to receive this credit.
 Both processes will produce an SF 215 Deposit Ticket.
 For more information on OTCnet, see TFM Volume 1, Part 5, Chapter 2000.